api-platform/docs/core/data-providers.md

 Tagging the service with the tag `api_platform.collection_data_provider` will enable API Platform Core to automatically register and use this data provider.
 The optional attribute `priority` allows you to define the order in which the data providers are called.
 Implementing the `ApiPlatform\Core\DataProvider\RestrictedDataProviderInterface` let you restrict the data provider use.
 Alternatively, you can also throw a `ApiPlatform\Core\Exception\ResourceClassNotSupportedException`.
-The first data provider not throwing this exception will be used.
+Without the `RestrictedDataProviderInterface`, the first data provider not throwing this exception will be used.

 ## Custom Item Data Provider